 Upon reaching the sandbar, we found the incoming waters had already split the exposed sand in half.
-The others in the party seemed to hardly notice as they sat in chairs waist deep, wallowing in the warm summer currents.
+The others in the party hardly noticed.
+They sat in chairs waist deep, wallowing in the warm summer currents.

 “What’s to eat?” called Kathy from her chair in the water.
 “We’re half-starved, fire up that grill!”

-And so, with less than 25 minute’s worth of dry land remaining, the men set out to fire up the hibachi and grill burgers.
+And so, with less than 25 minute’s worth of dry land remaining, the men set out to fire up the hibachi.
 Apparently, the sun and fun impaired their ability to master flame.
 It took a ring of women holding towels around the little hibachi to produce any hope for cooked food.

 The tide rushed in closer and closer to the small band.